oddstream/gosol/README.md

-# Gosol
+# Gilbert Oddstream's Minimal Polymorphic Solitaire 5

 There's a live WASM version [here](https://oddstream.games/gomps5/gosol.html).

-Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg).
+Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg), with game variants run by (user supplied) scripts.

-It's an adaptation of my [Lua](https://www.lua.org/)/[Solar2D](https://solar2d.com/) retained mode engine used in the Android game (which was itself an adaptation of my messy vanilla JavaScript/SVG engine used for the [online game](https://oddstream/games/Solitaire)).
-The intention is that this version will replace both of those, and provide Linux, Windows, Android and browser-based versions from the same code base.
-If I had a Mac there would be iOS and Mac versions, too.

 ## Variants

-It currently knows how to play:
+It will know how to play:

 * Aces and Kings
 * Algerian